NeneWang/docs/jou-project/ddengine.md

 - [ ] Make it so that there is an option for testing, to publish everything on test only.
 Not really needed.

+---
+After testing, make sure that:

+- ALLOW_ERROR_BREAK is False

 Future:
 - [ ] Design also that it works outside of Timeslot Processing.
 Similar to an End of day or hourly reprocessing of starting from 7 days ago.